 There are millions of volunteers across the UK, who give up their spare time to help others or doing something different to their day job.

-Volunteers week was 1st to the 7th of June however the work of a volunteer doesn’t stop!
+Volunteers week this year is from the 1st – 7th of June however the work of a volunteer doesn’t stop!

 Did you know that all the voices you hear on air at GTFM are volunteers!